barry-ha/Griduino/docs/ASSEMBLY.md

 * **Blue painters tape.** While soldering things upside down, an easy-to-remove tape can temporarily hold parts onto the PCB.
 When you do this, solder only one pin, then double-check the parts are still tight on the PCB.
 If not, reheat the one pin and press on the part to re-seat it.
 Then solder the remaining leads.<br/>
 ![](img/painters-tape-img3026.jpg)

 * **Tiny flat head screwdriver.** If you use the 4-terminal strip after assembly (optional), it needs an unusually narrow-bladed screwdriver to reach the recessed screw heads.
+A "jeweler's screwdriver" will work well here.

 * **Ohmmeter.** Use an ohmmeter or VOM (volt-ohm-milliameter) to measure resistors before installation to help ensure you have the right one in the right place.